Code-Institute-Submissions/typo-tiles/TESTING.md

 # Responsiveness

 ![typo-responsive.png](readme-images/typo-responsive.png)
-It took a lot of media queries to resolve the responsiveness of the site, see [issues in the development process](##issues-in-the-development-process) and [Restart game button breaks at larger screen size](##Restart-game-button-breaks-at-larger-screen-size) for issues with responsiveness at different stages.
+It took a lot of media queries to resolve the responsiveness of the site, see [Issues in development](#Issues-in-development) and [Restart game button breaks at larger screen size](#Restart-game-button-breaks-at-larger-screen-size) for issues with responsiveness at different stages.
 I tested the game on [Am I Responsive](http://ami.responsivedesign.is/).
 Although playable on mobile, it requires some scrolling around, therefore it is a more effective game to play on tablet screens and above.
 I couldn't avoid this as I needed to maintain card legibility.

 ## Code Validators and Lighthouse